Samuel Orace Dunn

-Samuel Orace Dunn (March 8, 1877 – January 4, 1958) was an American transportation specialist.
+Samuel Orace Dunn (March 8, 1877 – January 4, 1958) was an American businessman and magazine editor, specializing in transportation.

 Biography

-He was born in Bloomfield, Iowa on March 8, 1877.
+Dunn was born in Bloomfield, Iowa, on March 8, 1877.
 He began to set type at the age of 12.
-He learned the printing trade after graduating from high school, was editor of the Quitman, (Mo.)
-Record (1895–96) and associate editor of the Maryville, (Mo.)
-Tribune (1896–1900); from 1900 to 1904 was a reporter, and later editorial writer, on the Kansas City Journal, and in 1904-07 was connected with the Chicago Tribune as railroad editor and editorial writer.
-In 1907-08 he was managing editor of the Railway Age, and thereafter editor of the Railway Age Gazette.
-He also contributed articles to periodicals and lectured frequently on transportation subjects and was an outspoken advocate on behalf of the railroad industry.
+He learned the printing trade after graduating from high school, was editor of the Quitman (Mo.)
+Record (1895–1896) and associate editor of the Maryville (Mo.)
+Tribune (1896–1900).
+From 1900 to 1904, he worked as a reporter, and later editorial writer, for the Kansas City Journal (in Kansas City, Missouri), and in 1904 to 1907 was connected with the Chicago Tribune as railroad editor and editorial writer.
+In 1907, he became managing editor of Railway Age (then named Railroad Age Gazette), and its editor four years later.
+He remained editor-in-chief of the then-weekly magazine for 37 years, from 1911 to 1948.
+He also contributed articles to several other periodicals and lectured frequently on transportation subjects and was an outspoken advocate on behalf of the railroad industry.
+In 1931, Dunn was elected chairman of the board and chief executive officer of Simmons-Boardman Publishing Corporation, having previously served as one of the company's vice-presidents.
+He retired as board chairman in 1950.

 At the time of his death he was the chairman emeritus of Simmons-Boardman Publishing Corporation.
 He wrote: